bcdipesh/memorable-messages/README.md

 ## Project Overview

-**Memorable Messages** is a user-friendly web application enabling individuals to craft, save, and exchange personalized messages effortlessly.
+**Memorable Messages** is a user-friendly web application that enables individuals to craft, save, and exchange personalized messages effortlessly.
 Utilizing a robust REST API powered by Flask on the backend and a sleek React frontend developed with Vite, it provides a seamless platform for users to create and share meaningful messages with ease.

 You can access the live site through this [link](https://memorable-messages.netlify.app/)